TabithaChelagat/Market_Research_Analysis/README.md

 To understand how respondents' demographics influences their behavior towards companies' involvement in social issues.

 Questions to answer
-1. How do gender and age affect purchase likelihood from socially aligned companies?
-2. How does ethnicity influence seeking supportive companies?
-3. How are social issues distributed across age groups?
-4. How does education level relate to social issue resonance?
+1. How consumers prioritize companies aligned with their social values, and their purchasing behaviors based on companies' stances on social issues.

+2. Varying concerns between genders regarding social issues.

-5. How does household income impact opinions on companies' responsibility to speak out?
+3. How education levels influence consumer opinions on whether companies have a responsibility to publicly address social issues.

 Steps followed for the analysis:

+- Data exploration
+- Data cleaning
+- Data formatting
+- Statistical analysis
+- Data visualization

 Data Exploration